 Impact Justice partnered with legendary architect Frank Gehry and nationally known author and activist Susan Burton during the first year of our ongoing project Building Justice.
 Our powerful new short film tracks students at two leading schools of architecture, SCI-Arc and Yale, as they envision a not-too-distant future in which America incarcerates far fewer people in truly humane environments.
 It’s design ahead of the curve, pushing the limits of what we believe is possible and filling us with hope.
 The students’ task wasn’t simply to design a new prison, but to help us find a way out of the prison.

 The collaboration with Yale continues.
-In fall 2018, all second-year students in the three-year Masters Program are designing a community justice center.
-Bridgeport, Middletown, and New London are the real-world sites for their designs, and their work is informed by local organizations in these communities and by restorative justice experts at Impact Justice and at the Tow Youth Justice Institute at the University of New Haven.
+In fall 2018, all second-year students in the three-year Masters Program designed a community justice center.
+Bridgeport, Middletown, and New London are the real-world sites for their designs, and their work was informed by local organizations in these communities and by restorative justice experts at Impact Justice and at the Tow Youth Justice Institute at the University of New Haven.